saeedalam/jump-to-go/chapters/Chapter-6-Functions.md

 ### **Explanation:**

-- The `panic` statement halts execution and outputs an error message.
+- The `panic` function halts execution immediately.
+- Any deferred functions are executed before the program exits.

 ### **Output:**